Subhajit009iitr/grabber/README.txt

 all the scanned URLs and vulnerabilities detected in an intuitive manner.

 ------------------------------------------------------------------------------------------------
-ENHANCEMENTS / IMPROVEMENTS TO ORIGINAL TOOL
+ENHANCEMENTS / IMPROVEMENTS TO ORIGINAL TOOL (BY LAST TEAM)
 ------------------------------------------------------------------------------------------------
 We have made following improvememnts in the original tool: